-The Post-Baccalaureate DNP program, with the Geriatric-Adult Acute Care specialty, is a very notable and recognized nursing program throughout South Florida.
+The Post-Baccalaureate DNP Adult Gerontology Acute Care specialty is a very notable and recognized nursing program throughout South Florida.
 Through this program you will:

-- Work with professional patients to gain hands-on experience with clinical exams such as the pelvic and prostate exams
+- Work with professional patients to gain valuable experience with clinical exams

-- Have classes once a week in order to fit your busy schedule
+- Attend classes geared toward the working adult to fit your busy schedule

-- Be eligible to sit for Acute Care Nurse Practitioner certification exam (ANCC, AANP and American Association of Critical Care Nurses)
+- Upon graduation, become eligible to sit for Adult Gerontology Acute Care Nurse Practitioner certification exams (ANCC, AANP and American Association of Critical Care Nurses)

-- Receive a 25% tuition discount if you are already a registered nurse
+- Receive a 25% tuition discount as a Florida Registered Nurse

-- Advanced pathophysiology, advanced pharmacology, and advanced health assessment / differential diagnosis specific for acute care nurse practitioners
+- Advanced pathophysiology, advanced pharmacology, and advanced health assessment / differential diagnosis specific for adult gerontology acute care nurse practitioner

 - Advanced nursing management, clinical skills (may include but not limited to: x-rays, 12-lead EKGs, suturing, intubation, ventilators, and chest tubes) and technology needed by critically ill individuals and their families

-- Leadership skills in creating ethical and socially responsible changes in the socio-political realm in which health care is delivered
+- Develop leadership skills in creating responsible changes in the socio-political realm in which health care is delivered

-- Roles of clinical expert, leader, educator, consultant, and client advocate
+- Develop your roles of clinical practice expert, leader, educator, consultant, and patient advocate

 You will gain invaluable clinical skills through a preceptor-guided residency program in your specialty area.
 Faculty work with you to create the learning experiences you need as a nurse practitioner.
 In addition, you will develop, implement, and evaluate a doctoral scholarly project.
 These learning experiences ensure that you will meet the combined 1000 hour requirement set by the American Academy of Colleges of Nursing.